 It was hard not to stop crying the day after we said goodbye to Pax.
 After spending 2 hours sitting on the deck sobbing and waiting for my husband to get out of bed, we called the saviour of the week (2nd to my midwife actually) – Funeral Director, Ana-Marie Richardson.
 If you are in the same boat as me, living in the Waikato and you want support with guidance following a death – contact this lady.
 She helped us keep our heads above water while we navigated the never ending cycling of; feeling ok, resting, waking up to cry some more, eating, arguing… repeat.

 While I felt I was the only one who had any real connection with my son, I had to share the grief process with my husband.
-I had bloody pads between my legs, milk leaking from tender breasts (I didn’t take the pill early enough after birth to stop milk production) and some pain still as my insides found their way back home.
+I had the blood aftermath, milk leaking from tender breasts (I didn’t take the pill early enough after birth to stop milk production) and some pain still as my insides found their way back home.
 Normally, all these things would be manageable because you would be holding in your arms, fresh out of the womb, warm newborn goodness that YOU grew.
 YOU.
 I have learned that grief is hard hard enough to go through in itself, but to have to share and compromise the process to suit someone else who is sharing your grief ,provides an element that adds so much more weight to the situation.

 Compromise.
 That’s how we got through the week after Paxton’s death.
 Compromise… oh and a lot of crying.
 A LOT.
 We compromised when to have people around to our house, we compromised on who to have at the cremation, we compromised on the casket, we compromised on what to put in the casket.